APCS-A-DJHS-DSHS/dhs-cs/notes/arrays.md

   - `wait(long)`
   - `wait(long, int)`

-In most cases, you won't have to worry about these.
-The main one to keep in mind, though, is `toString()`.
+These are useless in most scenarios, though -- and that includes `toString()`!
 Arrays use the default implementations of their methods, which means you can get some interesting results:

     int[] fibs = {0, 1, 1, 2, 3};
     String fibsString = fibs.toString();